-Families in Nature offers environmentally responsible, immersive, nature-rich travel and field science experiences for children and families through our partner organization Kuhlken Outdoor Education.
-Travel itineraries focus on the ecology of the area visited and includes volunteer projects that are science or community focused.
+Families in Nature offers environmentally responsible, immersive, nature-rich travel and field science experiences for children and families.
+Travel itineraries focus on the ecology of the area visited and include volunteer projects that are science or community focused.

 Each year, we take a group of students and parents to Key Largo, FL to Marinelab to study marine biology by snorkeling, participating in labs and lessons on everything from coral biology to fish behavior.
 Students snorkel daily in sea grass, mangrove, and coral reef habitats.

 If you are interested in the annual Key Largo trip, please email email@example.com and we will send you information on this year’s trip.

 SANTA FE MOUNTAINS

 Families in Nature will take families camping for a week in the Santa Fe mountains with Natures Wonder Camp and FIN guide Jennie Glass.
 This is an annual trip in July.